 2004 - The parish begins the Homeless Outreach Program.

 2004 - LOOP (Ladies of our Parish) is established.

 2004 - The church is renovated again to remove the restrooms from the northwest corner of the sanctuary which allows for more seating.

-2006 - In October, the Knights of Columbus host the first dinner and auction to benefit the Seminarians.
+2006 - In October, the Knights of Columbus host their first dinner and auction to benefit the Seminarians.

 2006 - In July, Fr.
-John celebrates the 10th anniversary of his ordination.
+John celebrates the tenth anniversary of his ordination.

 2008 - Deacon Michael Caldwell ordained first permanent deacon at St. Joseph the Worker October 25, 2008.